azag0/vdwsets/README.md

+# Computational chemistry datasets

 A collection of datasets in computational chemistry.
-Each set has its own makefile which downloads materials from the internet, processes them and saves in a unified format.
+Each set is downloaded from the Internet, processed and stored in a unified format.